A Guide to Park-and-Ride Facilities3 min readReading Time: 3 minutes

 Best Practices for Park-and-Ride Implementation

 Just like an idea loses its value if its execution is not done properly, park-and-ride facilities fail if their implementation and maintenance is anything less than perfect.
 Therefore, the following best practices must be adopted in order to maximize the potential of park-and-ride facilities:

 - Select a location with ease of access: For obvious reasons, park-and-ride facilities are more successful when located outside the ring of congestion, and in places that provide direct access to buses, trains, etc. As a best practice, the ideal locations must be carefully identified, and the best out of these must be selected.

 - Perform frequent reanalysis: The process of analyzing transit demand does not come to an end once the park-and-ride facility is constructed and implemented.
 Transit agencies must closely monitor the activity, every six months at the very least.

 - Develop complementary strategies: In order to ensure that the park–and-ride facility evolves with time, new strategies can be implemented in conjunction with it.
-Rapid bus transit and managed lanes are two examples of the same.
+Bus Rapid Transit (BRT) and managed lanes are two examples of the same.
 Additionally, public and stakeholder support can also be gathered and channeled into educating commuters about the benefits of park-and-ride.

 Park-and-ride facilities have existed in some communities for a very long time.
 However, their value was realized only a few years ago, when the number of vehicles on the planet reached an all-time high and a solution was desperately needed.
 Not only do these facilities make traveling easy, but they also save time and money.
 Reducing air pollution is an added benefit.
 Extending these facilities to as many cities as possible is the need of the hour.